 This is invaluable knowledge that can help you improve your website one iteration after the other.

-How to Use Session Replay like a Pro
+How to Use Session Recordings like a Pro

 Below, we are going to show you the main methods that will come in handy on your CRO journey.
 Session Replay is one of those tools that can bring a lot of value to your online business if used the right way.
 On top of that, it is not even hard to use it.